CNP-CIIMAR/FAALPred/FAALPhylotree/readme.md

 ---

+## 8.1 - Note:

+**The final figure of the article was edited after generating the figure using the code provided in this repository**.

 ## 9. Important parameters you may want to adjust

 At the top of FAALPhylotree, several parameters control the appearance of the figure.
 Some of the most useful ones are: